 The 2022 season was effectively Carter's first full year as a pro.
 The 20-year-old spent the bulk of the season at High-A Hickory before a late promotion to Double-A Frisco.

-Carter didn’t just survive, he flourished, proving again that the Rangers were wise to spend their second-round pick on the Elizabethton (Tenn.)
-High product.
+Carter didn’t just survive, he flourished, proving again that the Rangers were wise to spend their second-round pick on him.

 “For me, I feel like I’ve controlled what I can control,” Carter said.
 “Regardless of the outcomes, I’ve been happy with my effort and preparation that I feel like I’ve done to be ready for the season.
 That’s all I can judge—things I can control—and I’m really happy with those.